 Agents Liability - Disclosed Principal.

-Under contract law, an agent who has disclosed the existence of a principal but not the principals identity is party to the contract and may be held liable on the contract.
+A who discloses the existence but not identity of P is party to K and may be held liable on the K.

 Agents Liability - Undisclosed Principal.